DanaEpp/MSP-Vendors-VDP-BBP/README.md

 If you are offering services to other MSPs, and have a web application/portal that you are asking MSPs to log into, then you are responsible for application security (appsec) of that app.
 That means you are a potential target in the supply chain, and should be thinking about how adversaries may leverage your digital assets to attack MSPs, and ultimately their customers.
 So where is _YOUR_ VDP?
 Need help determining if you need one?
 [I can help](https://learn.vulscan.com/one-on-one-coaching).

 ### I'm a startup providing software to MSPs, why am I on this list?
-Some MSP felt they wanted to know if you have a VDP and asked me to check.
+Some MSP or security researcher felt they wanted to know if you have a VDP and asked me to check.
 It might very well be that your appsec maturity model isn't at the point you are ready for a VDP.
-You should be honest with your customers about that.
+If so, you should be honest with your customers about that.
 Otherwise, if it's very new to you and you need help, [contact me](https://learn.vulscan.com/one-on-one-coaching).

 ### Your assessment of my company is wrong
 Could be.
 I'd be happy to update the index with proper data.
+Start by reviewing the methodology being used.
+If you have a proper security.txt and/or DNS Security TXT then I SHOULD be pulling the right data.
+In any case, send me a pull request, (or an email) and we can get the data updated with the correct information.